amansharma264/Image-Processing-Service/README.md

   - `POST /upload`: Uploads an image (requires authentication).
   - `GET /`: Lists all images uploaded by the authenticated user.
   - `DELETE /:id`: Deletes a specific image by its ID (requires authentication).
+  - `POST /transform/:id`: Transforms a specific image by its ID (requires authentication).
+The request body should contain a `transformations` object with valid Cloudinary transformation parameters.

 https://roadmap.sh/projects/image-processing-service